cakephp/docs/en/core-libraries/components/cookie.rst

     The last parameter to write is $expires – the number of seconds until your cookie will expire.
-For convenience, this parameter can also be passed as a string that the php strtotime() function understands::
+For convenience, this parameter can also be passed as a string that the PHP strtotime() function understands::

         // Both cookies expire in one hour.